Glif 7th, Yieda

 Stars went quiet for a moment, her ears twitching and her face in a frown as she tried to think.

 ‘He was staying around here, you know!’
 Stars blurted.
-‘We saw each other for titani full moons!
+‘We saw each other for titani blue moons!
 Did you ever see him?’

 Ka’harja thought back, but he couldn’t remember meeting any dassens in the past two or three years, let alone the last seven months.
-He wasn’t even sure he’d ever actually met a dassen before.
+He wasn’t even sure he’d ever actually met a dassen at all before….
 No; was sure that he’d only seen them in books.
 ‘Not that I recall.’

 ‘Oh, that’s sad, you would have liked him!
 He was—’